weixingsun/react-native-beacon/README.md

 <img src="http://insideoutdoor.com/wp-content/uploads/2016/02/beacon-example31.png" width="130" align="left">
-# react-native-beacons-android
+# react-native-beacon
-A React-Native library for handling beacons on Android.
+A React-Native library for handling beacons on Android/iOS.
 <br/>
 <br/>

-This library works only on Android.
-On iOS you should use  [react-native-ibeacon](https://www.npmjs.com/package/react-native-ibeacon) (I tried to name the events/method like react-native-ibeacon for semplifying Android/iOS code sharing).
+This library inspired by 2 libs: react-native-ibeacon & react-native-beacons-android

 <br/>

 ## Setup
-1. The library is available on npm, install it with: `npm install --save react-native-beacons-android`.
+1. The library is available on npm, install it with: `npm install --save react-native-beacon`.
 2. Link the library with your project:
 If you're using React-Native < 0.29 install [rnpm](https://github.com/rnpm/rnpm) with the command `npm install -g rnpm` and then link the library with the command `rnpm link`.
 If you're using React-Native >= 0.29 just link the library with the command `react-native link`.